Advanced-computer-lab-2024/Very-good/README.md

   - Used an itinerary.
   - Attended an activity.
 •⁠  ⁠Filter the total number of tourist reports by month.

-### Itinerary Management
-•⁠  ⁠View a list of all created Itineraris

 ## For Advertiser :